-Reserve Bank of India (RBI) has officially released the Phase 1 exam pattern for the Officers in Grade ‘B’ recruitment drive of 2026.
-The exam is conducted in a fully objective format across multiple streams, and candidates must understand the subject-wise distribution and weightage to prepare effectively.
-The complete syllabus, marking scheme, and exam pattern details are now available for aspirants preparing for this prestigious banking examination.
+The Reserve Bank of India (RBI) has released the Phase 1 exam pattern for the Officers in Grade ‘B’ recruitment drive 2026.
+This exam is conducted in an objective format across multiple streams.
+Knowing the exact subject-wise distribution, sectional timing, and negative marking is important for your preparation.
+The complete syllabus, marking scheme, and exam pattern details are outlined below.

-RBI Grade B recruitment follows a multi-stage selection process consisting of Phase I (written exam), Phase II (descriptive paper for certain streams), and an interview round.
-The Phase-1 exam is a computer-based objective test with sectional timing, negative marking, and varied difficulty levels across subjects.
-More details about the selection stages and official guidelines can be found at https://www.rbi.org.in.
+The RBI Grade B recruitment selection process consists of Phase I (written exam), Phase II (descriptive paper for specific streams), and a final interview.
+Phase-1 is a computer-based objective test featuring sectional timing and negative marking.
+For official guidelines, visit https://www.rbi.org.in.

 Overview